The park is named after its salt lake of the same name, which lies in the middle of the park area. The name means “lake in which no dolphins live”.

 Information about the national park:

 Despite the seemingly inhospitable landscape, many animal and plant species live on about 432 km².
-The park was declared a nature reserve as early as 1927 and has been a national park since 1966; a huge, impressive salt lake lies in the middle of the national park and serves as a water reservoir and wet retreat for many bird species.
+The park was declared a nature reserve as early as 1927 and has been a national park since 1966.
+Since 2023, the park has been an UNESCO World Nature Heritage.
+A huge, impressive salt lake lies in the middle of the national park and serves as a water reservoir and wet retreat for many bird species.
 Four different hiking routes offer easily accessible tours with different focuses.

 Tsimanampetsotsa consists mainly of dry spiny forests, some wetlands, and the large salt lake.
 The climate is hot and dry all year round, even the rainy season lasts only a few days.
 Madagascar’s driest region is an average of 300 mm of rain per year.
 Temperatures above 40°C are the rule, at night it cools down to a maximum of 20°C. Hikes in this national park quickly become very strenuous; sufficient breaks, sufficient water supply, and sun protection should definitely be planned.